 Fresh produce is recognized as an important component of a healthy diet.
 Because most produce is grown in a natural environment, it is vulnerable to contamination with pathogens.
-The fact that produce is often consumed raw without any type of intervention that would reduce, control, or eliminate pathogens prior to consumption contributes to its potential as a source of foodborne illness (1, 2).
+The fact that produce is often consumed raw without any type of intervention that would reduce or eliminate pathogens prior to consumption contributes to its potential as a source of foodborne illness (1, 2).
 In 2001, Congress authorized funding for a microbiological monitoring program to establish a microbial baseline for fresh produce.

 MDP's mission is to collect information regarding the incidence and identification of targeted foodborne pathogens and indicator organisms on fresh fruit and vegetables.
-This publication provides an overview of data collected in 2006 and summarizes program refinements made during that year.
+This publication provides an overview of data collected in 2007 and summarizes program refinements made during that year.
 The Agricultural Marketing Service (AMS) Monitoring Programs Office (MPO) manages MDP and is responsible for administrative, sampling, technical, and database activities.
-This publication is available on the Internet at http://www.ams.usda.gov/science/MPO/MDP.htm.

 Figure 1 (a) illustrates MDP program planning activities.
 AMS coordinates its planning and program requirements with the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA).
 The USDA Agricultural Research Service (ARS) and Food Safety and Inspection Service (FSIS) provide consultation as independent research authorities on laboratory methods.
-MDP relies on the expertise of scientists from FDA and academia.
-AMS and USDA's National Agricultural Statistics Service (NASS) statisticians designed sampling plans based on per capita consumption, marketplace availability, product origin, and time in transit and storage.
-The participating States are an important component of MDP program planning activities, particularly those involving technical and quality assurance (QA) issues.
+MDP relies on the expertise of scientists from FDA, CDC, and academia. and USDA's National Agricultural AMS Statistics Service (NASS) statisticians designed sampling plans based on per capita consumption, marketplace availability, product origin, and time in transit and storage.
+The participating States are an important component of MDP program planning activities, including technical and quality assurance (QA) issues.

 Figure 1 (b) depicts MDP program testing operations.
 The participating State laboratories and AMS National Science Laboratory (NSL) analyze MDP samples collected by trained State sample collectors.
-FDA's Center for Veterinary Medicine (CVM) and Pennsylvania State University (PSU) provide additional testing services for isolate characterization.
+FDA's Center Medicine for Veterinary (CVM) and Pennsylvania State University (PSU) provide additional testing services for isolate characterization.
 Information on MDP data and isolates is shared with USDA's ARS and FSIS, CDC, and FDA.

 Commodities tested were selected in consultation with FDA and were chosen because they are high-consumption fruit and vegetables in the U.S. diet, are often consumed raw, and have been implicated in foodborne outbreaks.
-Commodities tested in 2006 included: cantaloupe, leaf and romaine lettuce, tomatoes, green onions, and alfalfa sprouts.
+Commodities tested in 2007 included: alfalfa sprouts, cantaloupe, fresh pre-cut bagged lettuce, green onions, and tomatoes.
 Commodities were tested for generic Escherichia coli (E. coli), E. coli strains with human pathogenic potential including E. coli O157:H7, and Salmonella.
-Isolates of these organisms were sent to specialized laboratories for further characterization including serotyping, testing for antimicrobial resistance and virulence attributes, and genomic fingerprinting.
-Each MDP laboratory also performed multiplex polymerase chain reaction (mPCR) screening for pathogenic E. coli on samples that tested positive for the presence of E. coli.
+MDP laboratories also performed multiplex polymerase chain reaction (mPCR) screening for pathogenic E. coli on all samples.
+Isolates of these organisms were sent to specialized laboratories further characterization for including serotyping, testing for antimicrobial resistance and virulence attributes, and genomic fingerprinting.
+Additionally, the laboratories screened all fresh pre-cut bagged lettuce samples for coliform bacteria.